-Besides, he pointed out for a completely safe flying operational environment the airline started with prioritising vaccinations for guest-facing staff including Pilots, Cabin Crew, Security, Ground Staff, and Catering Operations.
+Besides, he pointed out for a completely safe flying operational environment, the airline started with prioritizing vaccinations for guest-facing staff including Pilots, Cabin Crew, Security, Ground Staff, and Catering Operations.

 In all the airline has provided the first jab to around 3,000 employees.

 Recently, Centre allowed for a liberalised vaccination phase under which private entities can procure vaccines at market regulated prices.
-These jabs can then be administered under medical supervision to the company’s staff.
+These jabs can then be administered to the company’s staff under medical supervision.

 As per industry insiders, vaccination is being looked as the only possible way out of the current crises facing the sector.

 The ongoing second wave has had a devastating impact on the already fragile industry.

 Specifically, the contact intensive nature of the sector has weaned away even the pent up travel demand.

 The Bangalore headquartered airline AirAsia India is a joint venture between Tata Sons and AirAsia Investment.

 It commenced operations on June 12th 2014 and flies to 17 destinations across India with 32 Airbus A320 aircraft.